 1/2 teaspoon sugar

-1. Mix the filling until well combined and sticky.
+1. In a bowl, add the filling’s ingredient and mix until well combined and sticky.

-2. Cut beancurds into half, make a cavity (using a spoon) in the centre of the beancurds and stuff with filling mixture.
-Arrange them in a heatproof platter.
+2. Slice beancurds into half and hollow out (using a spoon) in the centre of the beancurds.
+Place filling mixture in the hole.
+Place the beancurds in a heatproof plate.